2023 Panamanian protests: First Quantum's response

 After law 406 was ruled unconstitutional, First Quantum through its subsidiary Minera Panamá which operates Cobre Panamá, argued that the unconstitutionality ruling did not invalidate the mining agreement that allowed the mine to operate, but no such agreement was found by Panama's comptroller general.
 Following Panama's 2024 general election, the mining company expressed its anticipation of engaging in dialogue with the new government.
 In its latest statement, the company noted, "We look forward to a dialogue with a new government and working together once it takes office to find a resolution that is in Panama's best interest."
 First Quantum seeks to engage in negotiations to reopen the mine.

 After the mine's closure, in 2024 and 2025, First Quantum started to offer tours to the mine site which were not authorized by the Ministry of Commerce, because any such visits need to be arranged by the government and not the company, and since 2023 has engaged in a public relations outreach campaign to improve panamanians' perception of the mine, called Cobre Conecta, which engages in several types of media.
 The campaign aims to highlight claimed economic benefits of the mine and position it as a beneficial activity for the country due to its economic activity, with economic activity being panamanians' top concern.
 According to First Quantum's public relations manager in Panama and mine executive Maru Galvez, this strategy has worked and the number of people against the mine has decreased and the program has as its goal the granting of a social license to restart the mine according to a statement from 25 February.
 When confronted about the mine visits by former lawmaker and lawyer Juan Diego Vázquez, Gálvez responded that Cobre Panamá is a legal company in Panama.

 The mine's worker's union UTRAMIPA on 13 February 2025, carried out a protest to request the reopening of the mine.
+Another, supported by the mine, was carried out in June.